-NGOs have demanded an inflation compensation (Teuerungsausgleich) for private housing providers and supporting NGOs.
-The minister of Interior announced that a payment of € 300 (for accommodation of a single person) and € 600 (for a family) would be granted to private housing providers.
-The law was passed in March 2023 but the process is not yet completed.
-In Vienna, the payment to private accommodation providers has not yet been carried out and Burgenland only started the payment at the end of 2023.
+NGOs have demanded an inflation compensation (Teuerungsausgleich) for private housing providers and supporting NGOs.85 The minister of Interior announced that a single payment of € 300 (for accommodation of a single person) and € 600 (for a family) would be granted to private housing providers.
+The law was passed in March 2023 and the payout process was completed in 2024.
+86